 Eco-Afro Futures Initiative

-Eco Afro Futures is Critical Ecology Lab's flagship public initiative—a growing movement that connects climate science, Afro-Indigenous knowledge, speculative fiction, and ethical technology to build new visions of planetary health.
+Eco Afro Futures is Critical Ecology Lab's flagship public initiative — a year-round platform connecting climate science, Black ecological knowledge, Afrofuturist thinking, and cultural production to build new visions of planetary health.

-The Resource Hub A curated collection of cultural artifacts, books, films, and educational materials for educators, academics, and cultural commentators shaping how we think about planetary futures.
+The Commons.
+A curated collection of essays, data, books, films, podcasts, and educational materials for educators, researchers, and cultural workers shaping how we understand and respond to the climate crisis.

 Professor Tianna Bruno on EAF 2025